shefali1503/30dayJavascript/README.md

             ii)Learnt about js arrays
 - ✅ Day 7:Calculated factorial of a number using javascript
 - ✅ Day 8:Learnt some basic thing about DOM(Document Object Model)
-- ✅ Day 9:Learnt some DOM2 - child and parent node
+- ✅ Day 9:Learnt some DOM - child and parent node
+- ✅ Day 10:Learnt about accessing id and classes using DOM